Was Your Loved One Neglected in a Nursing Home?

 If you have evidence of abuse and wish to take action against the parties who have harmed your elderly relative, the Abel Law Firm is here to help.
 Our experienced Oklahoma City nursing home malpractice attorneys can help you fight back on behalf of your loved one.
 To learn more about the rights of nursing home patients and their families, call us at (405) 239-7046.

 If you suspect that a loved one is being mistreated by nursing home staff, you should seek help right away.
 An investigation can bring you peace of mind – while reminding medical staff that someone is looking after your relative.
-To report suspected abuse to Oklahoma’s Adult Protective Services, you can contact the Statewide Abuse Hotline at (405) 239-7046.
+You can contact the Statewide Abuse Hotline to report suspected abuse to the Oklahoma Adult Protect Services by calling (405) 259-1946.
 The Oklahoma City nursing home abuse lawyers at Abel Law Firm are always available to help connect you with protective services, law enforcement, and other professionals that can help, so call us right away for assistance.

 Why Choose Abel Law Firm?

 Nursing home abuse is prevalent and can have horrible and sometimes permanent effects on your loved ones.
 To avoid paying large settlements and losing their reputations, nursing homes often employ aggressive attorneys to represent and defend them in legal proceedings involving nursing home abuse.